 So, what has spurred this change?
 The answer, it seems, boils down to simple mathematics.
 Today’s population (around 7 billion) is projected to rise to more than .
 With a growing number of people to feed, and with annual , the need to find a better way to grow, manage and consume food is not just important, it’s paramount.

 Thankfully there are some reasons to be positive, at least here in the UK.
 Here we have a handful of organisations, such as the Sustainable Restaurant Association, WRAP and Red Tractor, who are pushing for better nationwide restaurant practices.
-We’ve even seen the upper echelons of fine-dining, such as Raymond Blanc, join the debate by suggesting that restaurant sustainability awards should be ranked above Michelin stars.
+We’ve even seen the upper echelons of fine-dining, such as Raymond Blanc, join the debate by suggesting that should be ranked above Michelin stars.